Mission of the CPSWS and Family Weatherfest:

 CPSWS 2000:

-Doswell, National Severe Storms Laboratory, Norman, OK.
+Dr. Chuck Doswell, National Severe Storms Laboratory, Norman, OK.

 Tim Marshall, Storm Track Magazine and Haag Engineering, Dallas, TX.